 Can physical allocation be done on an estate with its Excision in process?

 Yes.
 It can be done and it is being done.
 Some of our estates selling with excision in process including Bricks and Bars, Royal Haven and Luxury Homes have had their first batch allocation.
-Yes, they usually do allocation in batches.
+However take note that even though allocation can be done on such lands you can’t build and shouldn’t build until the land has been excised, for obvious reasons.
+Buildings erected on a land awaiting excision stand a risk of being pull down by the government of the state.

 Other Articles that Might Interest You: